 Some Norwegians go to southern Europe on Spring Break, but many people head for the mountains.

-In early spring, you will see flowers peaking up through the newly melted soil, reaching for the sun while the birds are chirping happily in the budding trees.
+In early spring, you will see flowers peeking up through the newly melted soil, reaching for the sun while the birds are chirping happily in the budding trees.

-How is the climate in Norway in the summer?
+How is the weather in Norway in the summer?

-Want to go boating, fishing, hiking, mountain climbing; rock climbing; sightseeing, horseback riding in the mountains; skiing, ski sailing, playing golf; swimming; or just lazying around and a lot more?
+Want to go boating, fishing, hiking, mountain climbing; rock climbing; sightseeing, horseback riding in the mountains; skiing, ski sailing, playing golf; swimming; or just lazying around and do nothing?
 Come to Norway.
 The average temperature in the summer 57-65° F. (13-18° C.)

 Norway is a popular destination for vacationers that love untouched, beautiful nature...

-Cruise ships from all over the world glide majestically on the fjords and along the coast.
+Cruise ships from all over the world gliding majestically on the fjords and along the western coast.

-Airports, train and bus stations are buzzing with busy travelers.
+Airports, trains, and bus stations are buzzing with busy travelers.